hdu-hh/Covid19_CQSI_Plan/FAQ.md

 ## Are you an MD? are you are virologist?
 Are you specialist on pandemics?
 Why are you wasting everbody's time if you are none of these?

+Minimizing the total pain of this pandemic is worth every effort.

-- immunized persons are one of the most valuable resources in such a pandemic
+- immunized people are key to get out of the crisis
-- certified immunized persons are even more valuable resources
+- certified immunized persons could play critical roles in this optimization problem
-- currently these immunized persons are
-  - are restricted by the same measures that restrict the general population
+  - currently these immunized persons are restricted by the same measures that restrict the general population
     - from helping others
     - from keeping up the supply chain
   - this is an obvious mis-allocation of resources
-- getting the possibly critical role of immunized people into the discussion is worth every effort

 ## But immunized persons already have a valuable role in the "herd immunity" model?